ronnavalez/web-dev-2-project/README.md

 Need to add register user.
   - Registeration form added, login form added.
 Just need to style properly.
   - Show user that they've registered successfully.

+Nov 27.
+2024
+Almost 90% done, just need to figure out how to deploy this website.
+All edits and coding were done using VS Code

+Finally added the search bar that searches links through pages.